rhayman/ephysiopy/README.md

 ```

 For openephys-type analysis there are two main entry classes depending on whether you are doing
-Neuropixels or more 'traditional' tetrode ephys-based analysis.
+Neuropixels or more traditional tetrode ephys-based analysis.
 Both classes inherit from the same
 parent class (OpenEphysBase) and so share a high degree of functional overlap.

 For Neuropixels:

 ```
-from ephysiopy.openephys2py.OEKiloPhy import OpenEphysNPX npx = OpenEphysNPX('/path/to/top_level')
+from ephysiopy.openephys2py.OEKiloPhy import OpenEphysNPX npx = OpenEphysNPX("/path/to/top_level")
 ```

-The '/path/to/top_level' bit here means that if your directory hierarchy looks like this:
+The "/path/to/top_level" bit here means that if your directory hierarchy looks like this:

 ```
 ├── settings.xml
 ├── 2020-03-20_12-40-15
-    └── experiment1
+|    └── experiment1
-        └── recording1
+|        └── recording1
-            ├── structure.oebin
+|            ├── structure.oebin
-            ├── sync_messages.txt
+|            ├── sync_messages.txt
-            ├── continuous
+|            ├── continuous
-            |   └── Neuropix-PXI-107.0
+|            |   └── Neuropix-PXI-107.0
-            |       └── continuous.dat
+|            |       └── continuous.dat
-            └── events
+|            └── events
 ```

 Then OpenEphysNPX should be instantiated as follows:

 ```
-npx = OpenEphysNPX('2020-03-20_12-40-15')
+npx = OpenEphysNPX("2020-03-20_12-40-15")
 ```

 When you load the data the directory structure is iterated through to find files such as sync_messages.txt and settings.xml and so on.
 The data is loaded by calling the load method: